 Static or non-active installed (fixed) sensors can be used and should be designed such that testing and/or calibration can be performed in-situ.
 For microprocessor based channels the instrument channel design shall be capable of testing while mounted in the pool.

-In its OIP, the licensee stated that the instrument channel design would provide for routine testing and calibration and that the entire primary and backup instrumentation channel would be capable of in-situ testing and calibration per the requirements of NRC JLD-ISG-2012-03 and NEI 12-02.
+In its OIP, the licensee stated that the instrument channel design will provide for routine testing and calibration consistent with the guidelines of JLD-ISG-2012-03 and NEI 12-02 and provide for in situ testing.